Atari Assembler Editor: Development environment

-Details

-The Assembler Editor is two-pass 6502 assembler in an 8KB cartridge.
+The Assembler Editor is a two-pass 6502 assembler in an 8KB cartridge.
 Both source and object code can be in memory simultaneously, allowing repeated editing, assembly, and running of the resulting code without accessing a disk or tape drive.

 Edit

 The cartridge starts in EDIT mode.
 The programmer enters lines of assembly source into the Atari BASIC-like editor.
-Source text must be prefixed with a line number, or it is interpreted as a command.
-Like Atari BASIC, Assembler Editor included an ENTER command that could be used to combine files together into a single larger program listing.
+Source text must be prefixed with a line number or it is interpreted as a command.
+Like Atari BASIC, Assembler Editor includes an ENTER command that can be used to combine files together into a single larger program listing.
 Unlike Atari BASIC, Assembler Editor includes commands for automatically creating spaced-out line numbers, as well as renumbering lines and deleting them en masse.
 A FIND command is useful when working with labels.

 Instructions are listed in the order they will be placed in memory.
 The starting point for instructions is specified with the *= directive, so, for instance, code intended to be placed in the special "page six" would be prefixed with the line *= $0600.
 Variable names can be assigned to specific addresses, and this was often combined with an increment *= *+1 to directly encode offsets into tables.

 Values following instructions are normally interpreted as "the value at this memory address", but an actual numeric value can be provided as an "immediate operand" by appending it with a hash, like LDA #12, which loads the accumulator with the decimal value 12.
 Hexadecimal is indicated with a dollar sign, LDA #$12 loads the accumulator with 12 hex, or 18 decimal.
 Indirect addressing is supported using parentheses; LDA ($600) uses the values in location $600,$601 to produce a 16-bit address, and then loads the accumulator with the value found at that location.

-Errors are reported with numeric codes that can be looked up in the manual, with about 50 such codes in total.
+Errors are reported with numeric codes that can be looked up in the manual.
+There are 19 assembler-specific codes and 16 additional codes for operating system input/output errors.

 Assemble

-Code can be assembled at any time by typing the ASM command into the editor.
+Code is assembled by typing the ASM command into the editor.

 Assembler Editor was widely derided as the slowest assembler on the platform.
-Much of this was due to it sharing much of the editor code with Atari BASIC, which had also been written by Shepardson Microsystems.
-Atari BASIC was notorious for the very slow routines used to convert numerical constants in code into an internal representation, which used binary-coded decimal (BCD) routines in the Atari's operating system.
-This meant that all numbers, even line numbers, had to be converted to BCD.
-Oddly, it also meant that 1E2 was a legal line number.
+Much of this is from sharing code with Atari BASIC, also written by Shepardson Microsystems.
+Atari BASIC uses slow routines used to convert numeric constants in code to an internal binary-coded decimal representation via operating system routines.
+All numbers, even line numbers, have to be converted to binary-coded decimal.
+It also means that 1E2 is a legal line number.

 Debug

-The debugger, really a monitor, is entered with the BUG command.
+The debugger, really a machine code monitor, is entered with the BUG command.
 The X command returns to EDIT mode.
 The debugger allows the viewing and changing of registers and memory locations, code tracing, single-step and disassembly.